vicKibiraVictor/Devops/kubernetes/Readme.md

 Key components:

-Role: Defines permissions within a namespace.
+- Role: Defines permissions within a namespace.

-ClusterRole: Same as Role but cluster-wide.
+- lusterRole: Same as Role but cluster-wide.

-RoleBinding: Grants a Role to a user/service account.
+- RoleBinding: Grants a Role to a user/service account.

-ClusterRoleBinding: Grants a ClusterRole to a user/service account across the cluster.
+- ClusterRoleBinding: Grants a ClusterRole to a user/service account across the cluster.